Type 271 landing craft: Type 271I landing craft utility

-The origin of Type 271 series landing craft dates back in 1966, when World War II era LCU 1600 series PLAN captured from ROCN at the end of Chinese Civil War begun to be retired from service.
+The origin of Type 271 series landing craft dates back in 1966, when World War II era LCU 1600 series PLAN captured from ROCN at the end of Chinese Civil War began to be retired from service.
 PLAN proposed to develop a landing craft utility (LCU) based on the experienced gained from Type 067 utility landing craft and Type 068/069 mechanized landing craft (LCM).
 In addition to wartime mission, this class is tasked to supply islands without port facilities with up to 100 tons of equipment, cargo and freshwater in peacetime.
 The LCU is designated Type 271, and received NATO reporting name Yupen class, a name used for the rest members of Type 271 LCU series.

 Design of Type 271 was completed in December 1967, after which the construction of Type 271 LCU begun in August 1968 at Qingdao Shipyard in Qingdao, and the boat was completed in June 1970.
 Sea trials begun in September 1970 in Qingdao, but the results were rather unsatisfactory.
 The primary reason for such disappointing result was because the political turmoil in China at the time, namely, the Cultural Revolution.
-Rework immediately begun and the modified model was designated as Type 271II, with the original Type 271 redesignated as Type 271I for clear distinction.
-Type 271 is mainly intended for delivery of troop and vehicle in places along the rivers and coast without harbor facilities.
+Rework immediately began and the modified model was designated as Type 271II, with the original Type 271 redesignated as Type 271I for clear distinction.
+Type 271 is mainly intended for delivery of troops and vehicles in places along the rivers and coasts without harbor facilities.

 Type 271II landing craft utility

 Type 271II landing craft utility is the direct result of the disappointing performance of the original Type 271 LCU.
 Redesign work of Type 271II LCU was completed in 1971, and construction begun in December 1972 at Qingdao Shipyard.
-In September 1975, the ship was launched and on November 30, 1975, this first unit of Type 271III LCU was handed to PLAN and begun trials.
+In September 1975, the ship was launched and on November 30, 1975, this first unit of Type 271II LCU was handed to PLAN and began trials.
 As with Type 271I LCU, the program was delayed due to the Cultural Revolution.
-The pace of trials and testing really picked up in 1976 when the Cultural Revolution ended, and this class finally received certification in 1978 and series production soon started after.
+The pace of trials and testing really picked up in 1976 when the Cultural Revolution ended, and this class finally received certification in 1978 and series production started soon after.
 The cargo capacity of Type 271II is either 3 Type 59 tanks or 7 5-ton trucks.